• Routine cleaning of the ACM surface is recommended.

 The simplest procedure would be water rinse with moderate pressure to remove the soil.
-If this does not remove the soil, then a concurrent water spray with sponge should be tested.
+If this does not remove the soil, then a concurrent water spray with a sponge should be tested.
 If the soil is still adhering after dry, then a mild detergent or 5-10% IPA (Isopropyl Alcohol) solution will be necessary.

 When a mild detergent or 5-10% IPA solution is used for removing soil, it should be used with soft sponges and/or soft rags.
 The washing should be done with uniform pressure, and normally the operation is done with a horizontal motion first and then with a vertical motion.
 After washing, the surface should be thoroughly rinsed with clean water, and the rinsed surface is air-dried or wiped with chamois, squeegee or lint-free cloth.

-Some type of mild solvent such as IPA, ethanol or N-hexane may be used to remove such stubborn stains as those caused by sealant and caulking compounds.
+Some type of mild solvents such as IPA, ethanol or N-hexane may be used to remove such stubborn stains as those caused by sealant and caulking compounds.
 When alcohol is used, it is safe to dilute less than 50% with water.
-If undiluted solution is required, pre-tests should be done at the small invisible area, to confirm no damage to the finish.
+If an undiluted solution is required, pre-tests should be done at the small invisible area, to confirm no damage to the finish.

 Solvents and emulsion cleaners, likely to have harmful or softening problems to the coating surface, should be also spots-tested before use.

 Dilution with water or alcohol is recommended also for these cleaners.
 After cleaning, the remaining residues should be washed out and rinsed with water.